jevgenijakirejeva/jevgenijakirejeva/DOCS/Finea.lv Income proof "Last Chance".md

 **1st case**:

 Kevin Flow Block will be called in the Risk Flow after  ***Scoring-Limit Model***.
 Then If  Limit Model returned  ***different_bank_account_needed = 1*** for client will be shown Kevin with Widget where he will need to try another bank and get authorized with it.
-If the client pass Kevin again, then scraped data needs gets stored in DB.
-Then application returnes to the ***Scoring-Limit Model*** and then it can either ask to pass Kevin with another account or ***continue or reject*** application according to the existing logic.
+If the client pass Kevin again, then scraped data will stored in DB.
+Then application returns to the ***Scoring-Limit Model*** and then it can either ask to pass Kevin with another account or ***continue or reject*** application according to the existing logic.

 **2nd case**: